 35 Disturbing Signs of Gaslighting In A Relationship

 Have you been in a relationship where you often questioned your feelings, instincts, or sanity?

 For example, let's say you find a personal email your partner wrote to a co-worker, and you think it's inappropriate and hurtful.

 You approach your partner about it, but he or she insists you misinterpreted the email or that you're overreacting.

 Your instincts are telling you otherwise, but you may second guess yourself enough to give in and go along with the story your partner is telling you.

 This is a classic example of gaslighting in a relationship, where one partner is using a tactic to gain power over another and making them question reality.

 This form of persistent manipulation causes you to doubt your beliefs and to eventually lose your sense of perception.

 The gaslighting term originates from the 1944 movie, Gaslight, in which a husband slowly manipulates his wife into believing she is crazy.
 This movie depicts an extreme form of this type of emotional abuse that people use to control and manipulate others.

-Being in a relationship with a gaslighter is a form of abuse, and you need to recognize it when it is happening so you don't fall for it.
+Being in a relationship with a gaslighter is a form of mental abuse, and you need to recognize it when it is happening so you don't fall for it.

 While you may not be experiencing the level of abuse shown in the movie, it is important to know how to deal with gaslighting as it tends to get worse with time.